MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/web-content-filtering.md

 <details>
 <summary>Adult content</summary>

 **Cults**: Sites related to groups or movements whose members demonstrate passion for a belief system that is different from those that are socially accepted.
-Example: `https://realvoodoos.com`

 **Gambling**: Online gambling and sites that promote gambling skills and practice.
-Example: `https://bet365.com`

 **Nudity**: Sites that provide full-frontal and semi-nude images or videos, typically in artistic form, and might allow the download or sale of such materials.
-Example: `https://bn.org.uk`

 **Pornography / Sexually explicit**: Sites containing sexually explicit content in an image-based or textual form.
 Any form of sexually oriented material is also listed here.
-Example: `https://playboy.com`

 **Sex education**: Sites that discuss sex and sexuality in an informative and non-voyeuristic way, including sites that provide education about human reproduction and contraception, sites that offer advice on preventing infection from sexual diseases, and sites that offer advice on sexual health matters.
-Example: `https://tradesexualhealth.com`

 **Tasteless**: Sites oriented towards content unsuitable for school children to view or that an employer would be uncomfortable with their staff accessing, but not necessarily violent or pornographic.
-Example: `http://morticom.com`

 **Violence**: Sites that display or promote content related to violence against humans or animals.
-Example: `https://newgrounds.com`

 </details>

 <details>
 <summary>High bandwidth</summary>

 **Download sites**: Sites whose primary function is to allow users to download media content or programs, such as PC programs.
-Example: `https://download.com`

 **Image sharing**: Sites that are used primarily for searching or sharing photos, including those that have social aspects.
-Example: `https://instagram.com`

 **Peer-to-peer**: Sites that host P2P software or facilitate the sharing of files using P2P software.
-Example: `https://utorrent.com`

 **Streaming media & downloads**: Sites whose primary function is the distribution of streaming media, or sites that allow users to search, watch, or listen to streaming media.
-Example: `https://youtube.com`

 </details>